 Hello!
 I’m Andy Johnson, the solo act behind Shaping the Page.
 I’ve had the privilege of helping dozens of startups, development teams, agencies, and creative companies delight their customers and increase revenue by harnessing the power of strategic UI/UX design.

-If you’ve made it to my site then you already know a solid design strategy can transform your customers from being ordinary “users” to becoming faithful, outspoken fans of your product or service.
+If you’ve made it to my site then you already know a solid design strategy can transform your audience from being ordinary “customers” to becoming faithful, outspoken fans of your product or service.
 Together let’s target and attack problems where design can be a solution:

 - Are customers repeatedly asking the same support questions about your site or product interface?